Tirilye: Yperagia Theotokos-Virgin Mary-Mitropoli, Tirilye

-The complex, which was constructed in Trilye in 1834 as a Greek Church and reconstructed in 1894 by a Sultan's permit, after 1924 The Dar-ül Eytam School, which opens to the Stone School (being used for the workshops for carpentry and iron works for 400 students), and the Agios Georgios Ano church, known as “Dündar House", used as a mess house.
+The complex, which was constructed in Tirilye in 1834 as a Greek Church and reconstructed in 1894 by a Sultan's permit, after 1924 The Dar-ül Eytam School, which opens to the Stone School (being used for the workshops for carpentry and iron works for 400 students), and the Agios Georgios Ano church, known as "Dündar House", used as a mess house.
 The church had three vertical lines similar to all other churches(Vertical lines are separated with columns), but the abscissa of the church was demolished for creating a new entrance, causing the upper part of the entrance to be higher than the sides.
 After 1980 this entrance closed and the building returned to the original status.
 The Church building was used as a mess hall until the school was closed.
-Due to its function it was called “mess hall” until its restoration, which turned the building into Faruk Çelik Cultural Center.
-It has been declared as a protected monument by 1299/31.8.1990 decision of BURSA KÜLTÜR ve TABİAT VARLIKLARINI KORUMA KURULU BÜRO MÜDÜRLÜĞÜ.
+Due to its function it was called "mess hall" until its restoration, which turned the building into Faruk Çelik Cultural Center.
+It has been declared as a protected monument by 1299/31.8.1990 decision of Bursa Kültür ve Tabiat Varlıklarını Koruma Kurulu Büro Müdürlüğü.
 Upon the request of the Greek Culture Delegation a ceremony was held in this building during the visit of the Ecumenical Patriarch of Constantinople Bartholomew I to Tirilye on July 1, 2009.
 Starting in 2019, Theophany celebrations are held each year (19 January, Epiphany according to the Julian Calendar) by Patriarch Bartholomew.